ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_19.md

 objectives would prevent further Fallen Angelic invasion, setting in motion a Free World Order of Emerald Covenant interstellar co-evolution on Earth.
-  From 1994-1998 Pleiadian-Nibiruian Anunnaki, Galactic Federation and Emerald Covenant inﬂuence gained dominance within many Illuminati factions.
-Preparations were being made among cooperating Illuminati alliances to begin non-threatening, progressive public release of ''ET-
+  From 1994-1998 Pleiadian-Nibiruian Anunnaki, Galactic Federation and Emerald Covenant influence gained dominance within many Illuminati factions.
+Preparations were being made among cooperating Illuminati alliances to begin non-threatening, progressive public release of ''ETAngelic Presence Confirmation'' via Official Global Proclamation.
+As part
-           Angelic Presence Confirmation'' via Official Global Proclamation.
-As part of the Pleiadian-Sirian Agreements, Emerald Covenant races had agreed to wait until humanity had dealt with the initial revelation of the reality and immediacy of ''Visitor Contact'' before releasing the full historical data
+           of the Pleiadian-Sirian Agreements, Emerald Covenant races had agreed to wait until humanity had dealt with the initial revelation of the reality and immediacy of ''Visitor Contact'' before releasing the full historical data

+                   382

                                            Temporary Cap on the Montauk Phi-Ex Wormhole 1994-1998 concerning Anunnaki infiltration via the Atlantian Conspiracy Luciferian Covenant agenda.
     Without use of the earthly NDC-Grid installation and natural realignment of Solar Star Gate-4, Emerald Covenant races would be unable to prevent pole shift, nor would they be able to seal the Montauk-Phi-Ex/ Falcon Wormhole, without launching immediate physical on-planet presence of fleets capable of advanced Photo-sonic scalar pulse transmission.
-If Guardian ﬂeets attempted to deploy direct physical presence on Earth, they would be intercepted by Necromiton-Andromie, Rigelian- Zeta, Drakonian and Reptilian fleets, setting in motion a literal ''Star Wars'' drama within and surrounding D-3 Earth territories.
+If Guardian ﬂeets attempted to deploy direct physical presence on Earth, they would be intercepted by Necromiton-Andromie, RigelianZeta, Drakonian and Reptilian ﬂeets, setting in motion a literal ''Star Wars'' drama within and surrounding D-3 Earth territories.
 Such a Star Wars drama, utilizing the Photo-sonic and Photo-radionic technologies possessed by all interstellar races, would not only decimate large portions of Earth